Refzlund/svelte-tably/.docs/PATTERNS.md

 - Make dependencies explicit (read reactive values inside the effect).
 - Use `untrack` for work that should not create extra reactive dependencies.
 - Use `requestAnimationFrame` to batch measurement and avoid layout thrash.

+### Svelte 5 Proxy Equality Comparisons

+Svelte 5 uses proxies for `$state` objects.
+When comparing state objects:

+- Use `c.id !== key` instead of `c !== state` for equality checks.
+- Direct reference comparison with proxies causes `state_proxy_equality_mismatch` warnings.
+- This is especially important in cleanup functions that filter arrays.
+- When filtering arrays that may contain undefined entries, use `c && c.id !== key` as a guard.

 ## Feature Constraints (Intentional)